erencanbulut/cad_cam_fea/know-how_cad/cad_design_know-how.md

 |   **Normal Fit (Sliding Fit)**  |   \< 0.20  |
 |   **Loose Fit (Clearance Fit)**  |   \> 0.25  |

 * **Clearance Gap:** Clearance between object lines in total.
-E.g.: If a cylinder diameter is ⌀3 mm, the pillar diameter should be ⌀2.85 mm for a normal fit.
+E.g.: If a cylinder diameter is ⌀3 mm, the pillar diameter should be ⌀2.80 mm for a normal fit. if it is a square cross-section with a 5 mm length on each edge, each edge of the nest should be 5.10 mm for a tight fit.
 * The values are for Prusa MK3S printer and PETG material.
 * For the PLA, lower the clearance gap slightly.
 * **Threading:** Ideal when mounting is required without using bolts.
 E.g.: For an M3 screw, the hole diameter is 3 mm.
 * **Press Fit:** Suitable for snap-fit joints and friction assemblies.
+Use for the cover of the housings.
+E.g.: Covers for the RPi Cam Housing
 * **Tight Fit:** Ideal for parts that need to stay together but still allow for manual assembly and disassembly.
 * **Normal Fit:** Suitable for moving parts such as hinges, enclosures, and modular components.
 * **Loose Fit:** Useful for hinges, guides, and other mechanisms requiring free movement.